Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 See why exploring the state capital is a capital idea!

-📍 Google Maps | Website |👉 Browse Juneau Tours on Viator
+📍 Google Maps | Website | 👉 Browse Juneau Tours on Viator

 There are plenty of things to do in Juneau, Alaska’s capital city.
 Hike or ride up Mt.
 Roberts on the tram for the best views in town.
 Explore local museums to learn about the history of the city and area.
 Pan for gold at a local creek.
-All of this and more awaits visitors to Alaska’s third-largest city.
+All of this and more await visitors to Alaska’s third-largest city.

 Juneau is also a great hub for exploring the surrounding area.
 Juneau tours and experiences span land, sea, and air!
+Read my guide to the best areas & hotels to start planning your visit.

 Ketchikan